- Intro to Matrices and Vectors

 A matrix is essentially a collection of numbers.
 It is physically represented as a rectangle of numbers.

-A matrix is not exactly just a list of numbers, in that their position also matters.
+A matrix is not exactly just a collection of numbers, in that their position also matters.
 For example,

-Since these two matrices have different shapes, there's no meaning to adding the corresponding terms, so you can't add these kinds of matrices.
+Since these two matrices have different shapes, there's no way we can add together corresponding terms, so they cannot be summed.

 Vector Operations: Dot Product

 A dot product is one of the simplest mathematical operations.
-Let us take two vectors, A and BA =
+Let's take two vectors, and .

 Try this problem as well: